matt-goldman/matt-goldman.github.io/_posts/2024-06-01-parallax-collection.md

 }
 ```

 Once again, use the same namespace.
-In the `ConfigurePlatform` method, we've set a value for `_denominator`, but rather than obtaining the center of the screen programatically, we're using a fixed value.
+In the `ConfigurePlatform` method, we've set a value for `_denominator`, but rather than obtaining the center of the screen programmatically, we're using a fixed value.
 For iOS, this is much easier than trying to get the value from the API, and iOS provides a fixed set of device specific resolutions (in points or DIUs).
-You can read more about these in the documentation, although I found [a nice writeup here](https://www.appmysite.com/blog/the-complete-guide-to-iphone-screen-resolutions-and-sizes/) too.
+You can read more about these in the documentation, although I found [a nice write-up here](https://www.appmysite.com/blog/the-complete-guide-to-iphone-screen-resolutions-and-sizes/) too.

 To improve this, we would want to get the device model and set this accordingly (see Challenges section below), but for now this works for our limited use case.

 The next step is to obtain the position of the view.
 This is not as straightforward as on Android, because the position is only ever relative to the parent view, and not the screen.
-But we can user the [iOS API](https://learn.microsoft.com/dotnet/api/uikit.uiview.convertpointtoview?view=xamarin-ios-sdk-12) to obtain the position onscreen using the `ConvertPointToView` method. `ConvertPointToView` (on the `UIView` class) returns a `CGPoint` which contains `X` and `Y` values (`CGPoint` can be considered similar to a `Vector2` in .NET, although they serve slightly different purposes).
+But we can user the [iOS API](https://learn.microsoft.com/dotnet/api/uikit.uiview.convertpointtoview?view=xamarin-ios-sdk-12) to obtain the position on-screen using the `ConvertPointToView` method. `ConvertPointToView` (on the `UIView` class) returns a `CGPoint` which contains `X` and `Y` values (`CGPoint` can be considered similar to a `Vector2` in .NET, although they serve slightly different purposes).

 To use this, we need to cast the view to the native `UIView`, then call the `ConvertPointToView` method, passing the view's location bounds (which is also a `CGPoint`) as a parameter.
 This will convert the position from the view's coordinate system to the screen's coordinate system.
 From here we can get the `Y` value, and divide it by the density to get the position in DIUs.